florentLutz/FAST-OAD-CS23-HE/docs/index.rst

     Models in FAST-OAD-CS23-HE are still a work in progress.

-The powertrain builder is a novel feature available exclusively in FAST-OAD-CS23-HE, designed for configuring aircraft powertrain architectures.
-For a description of powertrain builder, you may look at :ref:`powertrain-builder-index`.
+The powertrain builder is a novel feature exclusive to FAST-OAD-CS23-HE, enabling flexible configuration of aircraft powertrain architectures.
+While offering high flexibility, it also introduces additional complexity.
+For further details of powertrain builder, you may look at :ref:`powertrain-builder-index`.

 Contents
 ========